NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

     // Declare a variable called recid to store the searched record RecId recId;

-    if (op == PRJCT){
-        // search for the next record id (recid) corresponding for the relation
-        // by passing op = PRJCT and dummy attrName, attrVal. recId = linearSearch(relId, attrName, attrVal, op);
-    }
-    else if (op == RST){
-        /*
-        reset the searchIndex corresponding to the relation with id=relId in the relation cache to {-1, -1}
-        */
-        return SUCCESS;
-    }
-    else {
     /* get the attribute catalog entry from the attribute cache corresponding to the relation with Id=relid and with attribute_name=attrName  */

     // get rootBlock from the attribute catalog entry /* if Index does not exist for the attribute (check rootBlock == -1) */ {

         // search for the record id (recid) corresponding to the attribute with attribute name attrName, with value attrval
         // and satisfying the condition op using linearSearch() }

     /* else */ {
         // (index exists for the attribute)

         // search for the record id (recid) correspoding to the attribute with attribute name attrName and with value attrval
         // recid = bplus_search(relId, attrName, attval, op);
-        }
     }

     // if it fails to find a record satisfying the given condition (recId = {-1, -1}) return E_NOTFOUND;